wp-plugins/newsletter/readme.txt

 * Added shortcodes for in page form building (beta): see the [plugin documentation](http://www.thenewsletterplugin.com/plugins/newsletter/newsletter-documentation).

+= 3.7.5 =

+* Fixed the referrer attribute on shortcodes

 = 3.7.4 =

 * Added control to avoid the wp super cache caching on newsletter services